tonhuynhit/skeleton-theme/README.md

 Skeleton theme
 ============

-The Skeleton theme is a simplified Shopify theme, to be used as a "blank slate" starting point for theme designers.
+The Skeleton theme is a simplified Virto Commerce theme adopted from Shopify theme using the same name, to be used as a "blank slate" starting point for theme designers.

 <b>Features:</b>
 - Almost no theme settings.
 Ready to be customized any way you want.